pahapoika/nginx-build/README.md

 ## Acknowledgments

 The script was originally based on the [build_nginx.sh](https://gist.github.com/MattWilcox/402e2e8aa2e1c132ee24) script from [@MattWilcox](https://github.com/MattWilcox), but revised overtime to better fit my needs.
 You can find more details about the other Matt's version in his [blog post](https://mattwilcox.net/web-development/setting-up-a-secure-website-with-https-and-spdy-support-under-nginx-on-a-raspberry-pi).
+The script was modified to support LibreSSL and Centos by [pahapoika](https://github.com/pahapoika)

 ## License